innoq/cards42org/_descriptions_EN/card06_standards.md

 ---
-name: Do I work according to common Development Standards?
+name: Do I work according to common development standards?
 layout: card_page
 slug: standards
 ---
+Over the years, standards emerged from software systems and software development practices.
-With software becoming more and more complex, more and more standards have years, which have been proven to positively influence the development and evolution of a software system.
+Some of them have been proven to positively influence the development and evolution of a software system regardless the context.

-Check within your team, which of these standards you are implementing and where there is a potential need to improve.
+Check within your team which of these standards you are implementing.
+Where are the potential needs for improvement?
 In addition, think about why you have not yet addressed missing or insufficient measures.

 **More Information**